helm/charts/incubator/patroni/README.md

 ## Internals

-Patroni is responsible for electing a Postgres master pod by leveraging etcd.
+Patroni is responsible for electing a PostgreSQL master pod by leveraging etcd.
 It then exports this master via a Kubernetes service and a label query that filters for `spilo-role=master`.
 This label is dynamically set on the pod that acts as the master and removed from all other pods.
 Consequently, the service endpoint will point to the current master.